 - Gives responsive, factually accurate answers that show the benefits of active listening skills and extemporaneous responses - Credible, believable - Does not introduce material new facts to case.
-Does not unfairly extrapolate.
-Scoring panels will be briefed that the preferred response to unfair extrapolation is impeachment, and to not deduct point for unfair extrapolation on their own-i.e., in the absence of an unfair extrapolation objection-unless they are convinced that they know the facts of the case better than the students trying the case. - Demonstrates understanding of the facts of the case, and the theory of the case, going beyond the witness's own statement as appropriate - Credible portrayal of the character - Poised and maintains appropriate courtroom decorum consistent with the character's role - Does not give unnecessarily long and/or non-responsive answers on cross examination: does not filibuster in an effort to use the cross-examiner's time unfairly.
+Does not unfairly extrapolate. - Demonstrates understanding of the facts of the case, and the theory of the case, going beyond the witness's own statement as appropriate - Credible portrayal of the character - Poised and maintains appropriate courtroom decorum consistent with the character's role - Does not give unnecessarily long and/or non-responsive answers on cross examination: does not filibuster in an effort to use the cross-examiner's time unfairly.